wthayer/documents/docs/EVG.md

 Such an agreement MUST provide that the Applicant shall be obligated under the Subscriber Agreement for all EV Certificates issued at the request of, or approved by, such Certificate Approver(s) until such EV Authority is revoked, and MUST include mutually agreed-upon provisions for (i) authenticating the Certificate Approver when EV Certificate Requests are approved, (ii) periodic re-confirmation of the EV Authority of the Certificate Approver, (iii) secure procedures by which the Applicant can notify the CA that the EV Authority of any such Certificate Approver is revoked, and (iv) such other appropriate precautions as are reasonably necessary.

-## 0.27.Verification of Signature on Subscriber Agreement and EV Certificate Requests
+## 11.9.
+Verification of Signature on Subscriber Agreement and EV Certificate Requests

 Both the Subscriber Agreement and each non-pre-authorized EV Certificate Request MUST be signed.
 The Subscriber Agreement MUST be signed by an authorized Contract Signer.
 The EV Certificate Request MUST be signed by the Certificate Requester submitting the document, unless the Certificate Request has been pre-authorized in line with Section 11.8.4 of these Guidelines.
 If the Certificate Requester is not also an authorized Certificate Approver, then an authorized Certificate Approver MUST independently approve the EV Certificate Request.
 In all cases, applicable signatures MUST be a legally valid and contain an enforceable seal or handwritten signature (for a paper Subscriber Agreement and/or EV Certificate Request), or a legally valid and enforceable electronic signature (for an electronic Subscriber Agreement and/or EV Certificate Request), that binds the Applicant to the terms of each respective document.

+### 11.9.1.
 Verification Requirements

 (1)  **Signature:  ** The CA MUST authenticate the signature of the Contract Signer on the Subscriber Agreement and the signature of the Certificate Requester on each EV Certificate Request in a manner that makes it reasonably certain that the person named as the signer in the applicable document is, in fact, the person who signed the document on behalf of the Applicant.

 (2)  **Approval Alternative:  ** In cases where an EV Certificate Request is signed and submitted by a Certificate Requester who does not also function as a Certificate Approver, approval and adoption of the EV Certificate Request by a Certificate Approver in accordance with the requirements of Section 11.10 can substitute for authentication of the signature of the Certificate Requester on such EV Certificate Request.

+### 11.9.2.
 Acceptable Methods of Signature Verification

 Acceptable methods of authenticating the signature of the Certificate Requester or Contract Signer include the following: